Homotopy Theoretic and Categorical Models of Neural Information Networks: Codes, probabilities, and information

-We will return in \S \ref{GammaNetInfoSec} to discuss a better way of assigning probabilities and information structures to codes that bypasses the problem described here, and gives a good functorial construction that leads to information measures naturally associated to networks and their neural codes.
+In \S \ref{GammaNetInfoSec} below we discuss a better way of assigning probabilities and information structures to codes that bypasses the problem described here, and gives a good functorial construction that leads to information measures naturally associated to networks and their neural codes.